Aquicuana Reserve

 The Aquicuana Municipal Reserve is a protected natural reserve located about 20 km from the city of Riberalta in the Beni department in northern Bolivia and in the Amazon.
-It is home to Lake San José, a medicinal retreat center, Pistahua, and two communities, San José and Warnes.
+It is home to Lake San José, a medicinal retreat center, Pisatahua, and two communities, San José and Warnes.
 Its name, Aquicuana, comes from the ancestral name of the lake which was before named Aquicuana in the Tacana language and means the place of big trees.

 History

 In 1995 when the municipality of Riberalta put in place a first law to protect the San José Lake.
 Then in 2004 the municipality extended the borders of the reserve to 1,600 Hectares.

 In 2016, with the collaboration between the local communities, the municipality of Riberalta and the associations Sustainable Bolivia and Fundación Amazonia the reserve expanded to reach more than 20,000 hectares.
 The objective of making it an official reserve was to protect it from agricultural expansion and intensive livestock farming, deforestation, mining and extraction of its natural resources while allowing both communities to live with dignity there.